cyberark/secretless-broker/CONTRIBUTING.md

 1. Search the [open issues][issues] in GitHub to find out what has been planned
 2. Select an existing issue or open an issue to propose changes or fixes
-3. Move the issue to "in progress" in [Waffle][waffle] as you work on it
+3. Add the `implementing` label to the issue as you begin to work on it
 4. Run tests as described [here][tests], ensuring they pass
-5. Submit a pull request, linking the issue in the description
+5. Submit a pull request, linking the issue in the description (e.g. `Connected to #123`)
-6. Move the issue to "in review" in [Waffle][waffle], ask another contributor to review and merge your code
+6. Add the `implemented` label to the issue, and ask another contributor to review and merge your code

-Our [Waffle.io][waffle] is synchronized with GitHub and helps you navigate this workflow more easily.

-In addition to technical workflow descriptions available in Waffle / GitHub, some of the project's technical design documents can be found in the project [design][design] folder.
+In addition to technical workflow descriptions available in GitHub, some of the project's technical design documents can be found in the project [design][design] folder.

 ## Style guide